 Pin-0uts of the audio connectors.

-Plug in one of your patch cables into your female connector and go through each of the solderable leads to ensure everything is going to the right pins before plugging into your computer.
+Plug in a patch cable into your female connector and go through each of the solder-able leads with a multi-meter to ensure everything is going to the right pins before plugging into your computer.
 This step alone will save you a lot of time, money, and headaches.

 The diagram above only represents the most common audio formats of the 3 and 4 pin connector and does not include the following: